Current students and postdoctoral fellows

 I am currently accepting graduate students.
 There are many intriguing problems in geometric, combinatorial, and categorical representation theory accessible at the master's and Ph.D. level (see below for potential projects).
 Students interested in working in this area should have completed courses in abstract algebra (uOttawa courses MAT3141 and MAT3143 or their equivalents).
 Descriptions of these uOttawa courses can be found here.

 Canadian students (citizens and permanent residents) with an admission average of at least 8.0/10 are eligible for an Admission Scholarship.
 Excellent foreign students (those with an admission average of at least 9.0/10) are eligible for an International Scholarship.
-In addition, francophone students can apply for a differential tuition fee exemption that covers the difference between international and domestic student tuition.
 Further information can be found on the following websites:

 In addition to those mentioned above, there are many other internal and external scholarships available to graduate students.
 For a comprehensive list, please visit the following website: